 592 pages Paperback with flaps, 21 x 14.8 cm Published October 2021 ISBN 9781925818727

-The new book by prize-winning biographer Evelyn Juers, author of House of Exile and The Recluse, portrays the life and background of a pioneering Australian dancer who died at the age of twenty-five in a remote town in India.
-A uniquely talented dancer and choreographer, Philippa Cullen grew up in Australia in the 1950s and […]
+Prize-winning biographer Evelyn Juers, author of House of Exile and The Recluse, portrays the life and background of a pioneering Australian dancer, who died in tragic circumstances at the age of twenty-five.

 154 pages Paperback, 17 x 15 cm Published May 2012 ISBN 9781920882884

 The Recluse is the story of Juers’ quest to find the elusive Eliza Donnithorne, thought to have been the model for the character of Miss Havisham in Charles Dickens’ Great Expectations, who was jilted at the altar, and became a recluse, wearing her wedding dress, and keeping her wedding banquet set, until the day she died.
 But did it really happen like this?
 The Recluse is a lace-work rich in connections and associations, at the heart of which Juers’ subject remains, irretrievable and dignified, an assertion of the value of the solitary life.